YogithR/Food-Calorie-Tracker/README.md

 ---

-🌐 Deployment
+## 🌐 Deployment

-- This project is deployed using Streamlit Community Cloud:
+This project is deployed using Streamlit Community Cloud:
-- Push the project to GitHub
+1. Push the project to GitHub
-- Log in to Streamlit Community Cloud
+2.Log in to Streamlit Community Cloud
-- Click New App
+3.Click New App
-- Select the GitHub repository and branch
+4.Select the GitHub repository and branch
-- Set app.py as the main file
+   Set app.py as the main file
-- Deploy and share the generated public URL
+6.Deploy and share the generated public URL
 ---